-Isolated Maduro revels in Erdogan's backing ahead of Venezuela vote
+Venezuela's Maduro gets support from Erdogan, Maradona ahead of vote

-CARACAS (Reuters) - Venezuela’s diplomatically-isolated president received a show of support from Turkish counterpart Tayyip Erdogan on Thursday ahead of a weekend election boycotted by the opposition coalition and decried by Washington.
+CARACAS (Reuters) - Venezuela’s diplomatically-isolated president got a show of support from his Turkish counterpart Tayyip Erdogan and Argentine soccer legend Diego Maradona on Thursday ahead of a weekend election boycotted by the opposition and decried by Washington.

 The United States, the European Union and major Latin American countries have criticized Sunday’s vote in which leftist President Nicolas Maduro is likely to win re-election to a six-year term.